landoscar/landoscar/README.md

 > MAFIOSO AND DOOMBRINGER ARE MOST PREFERRED.

-[ undiagnosed system, working with professionals to get a diagnosis as i have had OSDD systems for 5 years now. ]
+[ undiagnosed system, working with professionals to get a diagnosis as i have had OSDD symptoms for 5 years now. ]

 ----------------------------------------